Turn: Washington's Spies: Home media

 The first season of TURN: Washington's Spies was released on DVD and Blu-ray on March 17, 2015 by Starz Entertainment; it became available on Netflix on March 25, 2015.
 The second season was released on DVD on March 22, 2016 and became available on Netflix on April 11, 2016.
 The third season was released on DVD on November 8, 2016. and became available on Netflix on June 4, 2017.
 The fourth season became available on Netflix on December 1, 2017.
 The series departed Netflix after four years in December 2021.
+The series became available on Netflix in December 2025.
 The fourth season still has not been released on DVD and Blu-ray.
 A Complete Series (Season 1-4) box set has yet to be released in the US.

 Comics

 On March 26, 2014, AMC released the digital comic TURN: Origins, illustrated by Steve Ellis, that portrays childhood and adulthood events from the lives of several of the series' main characters, including Abraham Woodhull, Benjamin Tallmadge, Anna Strong, and Caleb Brewster.

 On April 10 and April 15, 2015, AMC released the first and second chapters, respectively, of a second digital comic, TURN: Rivals, that portrays the past rivalry of George Washington and Robert Rogers.